Information

 Social Security Scotland will consider your application in full.
 Do not worry if you think you have added some information in the wrong place, or repeated yourself.

-• information about your condition or your symptoms, if you're still waiting for a diagnosis
+• your condition or your symptoms, if you're still waiting for a diagnosis

 • contact details for your GP